MicrosoftDocs/defender-docs/exposure-management/prerequisites.md

 # Prerequisites and support

-This article describes the support and requirements for a successful deployment of Microsoft Security Exposure Management.
+This article describes the requirements and prerequisites for using Microsoft Security Exposure Management.

 [!INCLUDE [prerelease](../includes//prerelease.md)]

 ## Licensing requirements

 - Security Exposure Management is available with any Microsoft Defender license.
 - The value of Security Exposure Management increases based on the workload data it uses as a source.

-The data is used to build proactive methods for identifying and remediating threats to your organization.
+    - Data is used to build proactive methods for identifying and remediating threats to your organization.
 The better data you have, the better your threat management.
-We recommend at a minimum two Microsoft Security workloads such as:
-  - A P1/P2/E3 license and Microsoft Defender for Identity license.
+    - We recommend at a minimum two Microsoft Security workloads such as a P1/P2/E3 license and a Microsoft Defender for Identity license.

-  - Microsoft Defender for Identity and the Defender Cloud Security Posture Management (CSPM) plan in Microsoft Defender for Cloud.
+- For a more optimal experience, we recommend an E5 license and the Defender Cloud Security Posture Management (CSPM) plan in Microsoft Defender for Cloud.
-- To receive recommendations from Defender for Cloud, you must have the Defender for CSPM plan switched on.
+- To receive security recommendations from Defender for Cloud, you must have the [Defender CSPM plan](/azure/defender-for-cloud/concept-cloud-security-posture-management) switched on.
-- For a more optimal experience, we recommend an E5 license and the Defender CSPM plan.

 ## Permissions

 Permissions are based on [unified Role Based Access Control (RBAC)](/microsoft-365/security/defender/manage-rbac.md) and [Microsoft Entra ID RBAC](/entra/identity/role-based-access-control/custom-overview).
 You need a tenant with at least one Global Admin or Security Admin to create a Security Exposure Management workspace.

-- For users to have full Security Exposure Management access, currently their role needs access to all Defender for Endpoint  [device groups](/microsoft-365/security//defender-endpoint/machine-groups).
+- For full Security Exposure Management access, user roles needs access to all Defender for Endpoint  [device groups](/microsoft-365/security//defender-endpoint/machine-groups).
-- Any scope restrictions to access, such as limits to a specific device group or multiple device groups, allows a user to view global exposure insight information, but not specific device information.
+- If users have scope restrictions to access, such as limits to a specific device group or multiple device groups, they can view global exposure insight information, but not specific device information.
 - Users with a defined scope don't have access to attack paths and Security Exposure Management advanced hunting tables.

 ### Permissions for Security Exposure Management tasks